-One common way to analyze data of this type is by using a Receiver Operating between the sensitivity and specificity for every threshold.
-The plot shows the (1-specificity) on the x-axis and the sensitivity on the y-axis.
+One common way to analyze data of this type is by using a Receiver Operating Characteristic (ROC) curve.
+An ROC curve is a graphical representation of the tradeoff between the sensitivity and specificity for every threshold.
+The plot shows the (1specificity) on the x-axis and the sensitivity on the y-axis.
 When the ROC curve climbs rapidly towards the upper left hand corner of the graph it signifies a better diagnostic test.
 When the curve follows a diagonal path from (0,0) to (1,1), this means that every improvement in sensitivity is matched by a corresponding decrease in specificity, and thus not as promising a test.
 By measuring the area under the curve, it can be quantified how quickly the ROC curve rises to the upper left hand corner, and the larger the area, the better the diagnostic test.